mahmad00/Conventional-to-Transformer-for-Hyperspectral-Image-Classification-Survey-2024/README.md

 # Conventional-to-Transformer-for-Hyperspectral-Image-Classification-Survey-2024

-## Reference
+# Reference

-This code is used for our Survey paper: A Survey on Current Trends and Future Prospects for Hyperspectral Image Classification
+## This code is used for our Survey paper: [Traditional to Transformers: A Survey on Current Trends and Future Prospects for Hyperspectral Image Classification]().
+The paper is also accessible on ArXiv via the following link: "[https://arxiv.org/abs/2404.14945](https://arxiv.org/abs/2404.14955)"

 ## (2+1)D Extreme Xception Net